mylastore/express-api/README.md

 - User forgot password
 - User roles (customer, admin etc)
 - Forms with Nodemailer [Nodemailer](https://nodemailer.com/about/) and Sendgrid [Sendgrid](https://sendgrid.com/)
+- Added email notification settings - for example an email notification is sent when a new user is created.
+The option are true or false.
+File with settings is save here: (.data/settings/settings.json);

 ## Project setup
 Rename the example.env to .env and add your credentials.